manboubird/activator-scalding/tutorial/src/index.md

 ## Building and Running

-Like most Activator templates, we compile and test our Scalding scripts as Scala classes, but we don't run the code in the usual way.
-Instead, we run the scripts with a custom SBT task named `scalding`, as we'll see.
+Like most Activator templates, we compile, test, and run our Scalding scripts as Scala classes.
+However, the run command executes one of the four provided examples, *NGrams*, with a fixed set of arguments.
+To run all the examples and vary the arguments, we use a custom SBT task named <code>scalding</code>, as we'll see.

 So, start by running the SBT `test` task, which will first compile the code: